shejixinsu/COMP30024-Arificial-Intellgence/README.md

 Adversarial gaming AI

 # Contributor
-Me and my bbelove senpai Shizhan Xu
+Me and my belove senpai Shizhan Xu

+# Project B will not be published without the consent from the other contributor